CSX Q3 2021 Earnings Call Transcript

 Amit Mehrotra

 Thank you, operator.
 Hi, everybody.
-Kevin, can you just update us on the Quality Carriers acquisition, the status of the revenue opportunity, you're converting some of those into chemical carloads.
-And just when we may see kind of a more meaningful uplift?
-Obviously, that's a great offset to Intermodal carloads just are growing -- just, seems like it's a great idiosyncratic opportunity, if you can just give us a little bit of update there.
-And then just any initial thoughts on margins or performance next year?
+Kevin, can you just update us on the Quality Carriers acquisition, the status of the revenue opportunity you're seeing converting some of those into chemical carloads, and just when we may see kind of a more meaningful uplift?
+Obviously, that's a great offset to intermodal carloads, which are growing.
+It seems like it's a great idiosyncratic opportunity, if you could just give us a little bit of update there.
+Any initial thoughts on margins or performance next year?
 Obviously, you've got a big pricing cycle ahead of you.
 Any willingness to opine about what the opportunity is from an OR perspective next year would be highly appreciated.
 Thanks.

 Kevin Boone

 Maybe I'll let Sean take the OR question, but I don't think we're giving guidance today on next year.
-But on the Quality Carriers, as you'll remember that really is focused on our chemical franchise and the customer reception has been overwhelmingly positive in a market where supply is constrained.
-Our customers are looking for more options to move their freight and so Randy and his team combined with our TRANSFLO team have found a number of options and we're moving freight today.
-Now that we're doing it in a way where it's possible and calculated and that the customer is seeing a good service on our product and we'll continue to build momentum in the market.
-But I think everything that we thought before we made the acquisition is coming true.
+On the Quality Carriers, as you'll remember, that really is focused on our chemical franchise, and the customer reception has been overwhelmingly positive in a market where supply is constrained.
+Our customers are looking for more options to move their freight.
+Randy and his team, combined with our TRANSFLO team, have found a number of options, and we're moving freight today.
+Now that we're doing it in a way where it's thoughtful and calculated, and that the customer's seeing a good service on that product, and we'll continue to build momentum in the market.
+I think everything that we thought before we made the acquisition is coming true.

-The only thing I will say is, from a equipment standpoint, obviously with things tight right now, the equipment backlog is -- it's going to take a little bit longer in the next year to really ramp that up, when we think about some of the ISO tank solutions that we're contemplating out there.
-So other than that everything is full speed ahead.
-I would say there's customers that we believe would be longer -- would take a lot longer to adopt, that have been first to adopt, which is exciting for us, our market leaders in the industry.
-And their adoption, I think is going to really set the tone for this to really take off into the market.
+The only thing I will say is, from an equipment standpoint, obviously with things tight right now, the equipment backlog is going to take a little bit longer in the next year to really ramp that up when we think about some of the ISO Tank solutions that we're contemplating out there.
+Other than that, everything is full speed ahead.
+I would say there's customers that we believe would take a lot longer to adopt that have been first to adopt, which is exciting for us.
+Market leaders in the industry.
+Their adoption, I think, is going to really set the tone for this to really take off into the market.

-So the other thing that I think is positive, it shows other partners that we have -- that we're capable of doing this, using the TRANSFLO solution in unique ways.
-And we don't always have to do it ourselves.
-We would love partners that continue to bring freight and through our -- all of our different capabilities that we have.
-So I think that momentum is starting to be seen in the market as well.
+The other thing that I think is positive, it shows other partners that we have that we're capable of doing this, of using the TRANSFLO solution in unique ways.
+We don't always have to do it ourselves.
+We would love partners to continue to bring freight and through all of our different capabilities that we have.
+I think that momentum is starting to be seen in the market as well.

 Amit Mehrotra